Robert Williams (defensive back, born 1962)

-Robert Cole Williams (born October 2, 1962) is a former American football cornerback in the National Football League for the Dallas Cowboys and Kansas City Chiefs.
-He played college football at Baylor University.
+Robert Cole Williams (born October 2, 1962) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Dallas Cowboys, Washington Redskins and Kansas City Chiefs.
+He played college football for the Baylor Bears.

-Early years
+Early life

 Williams attended Ball High School, where he played at running back.
 He was also a long jumper, ran on all relay teams, and was a standout hurdler.
 He won the district high hurdles title as a senior.

 He accepted a football scholarship from Baylor University, to play under head coach Grant Teaff.
-He redshirted his freshman year and was a backup running back behind Walter Abercrombie and Alfred Anderson in his first 2 seasons.
+He redshirted his freshman year.
+He was a backup running back behind Walter Abercrombie and Alfred Anderson in his first 2 seasons.

 As a junior, he was a backup behind Ron Francis and Ralph Stockemer.
+He had 23 carries for 65 yards.

-He was a backup behind Derrick McAdoo as a senior, but was able to have his best season making 58 carries for 208 yards, 14 receptions for 183 yards and being used as a wide receiver in some passing situations.
+As a senior, he was a backup behind Derrick McAdoo, tallying 58 carries for 208 yards and 14 receptions for 183 yards, while being used as a wide receiver in some passing situations.
 He finished his college career with 119 carries for 410 yards, 19 receptions for 210 yards and one touchdown.

 Professional career

 Washington Redskins (first stint)

-Williams was signed as an undrafted free agent by the Washington Redskins after the 1986 NFL Draft on May 3, with the intention of converting him into a wide receiver.
+Williams was signed as an undrafted free agent by the Washington Redskins after the 1986 NFL draft on May 3, with the intention of converting him into a wide receiver.
 He played in just two pre-season games before he was waived on August 4.